theluqmn/falcon/README.md

 [**Website**](https://theluqmn.github.io/falcon/)

 Falcon is a simple bank management system backend written in C++.
+I am also working on [Moose](https://github.com/theluqmn/moose) which is a more advanced bank management system backend project which I wrote in Rust - but is not planned for High Seas 2024/2025.

+This is my first project in C++.

 >[!WARNING]
 > This project is not memory safe.
 It is something I will implement in the near future.